AG-211 Arctic Marine Geology (15 ECTS)

 Learning activities

 The course extends over a full semester.
-Initially, students attend two days of compulsory Arctic survival and safety training.
+During the first week, students will attend compulsory Arctic survival and safety training.

-The modular structure of the course ensures tight theory-practice integration focused on key topic on the Arctic marine sedimentology, marine geophysics and seabed mapping, submarine glacial landform and facies associations, micropaleontology, geochronology, and Arctic Ocean paleoceanography/paleoclimate.
+The modular structure of the course ensures tight theory-practice integration focused on key topic on the Arctic marine sedimentology, marine geophysics and seabed mapping, submarine glacial landform and sediment facies associations, micropaleontology and Arctic Ocean paleoceanography/paleoclimate.

 Summary